krgaurav-iitb/AMSC808N_Project1/README.md

-# AMSC808N_Project1
+# AMSC 808N Project 1: Writing classifiers for election data

-Files for the first AMSC 808N project including the report
+This repository contains the relevant code for Alex, Kumar, and Shashank's paper for the first AMSC 808N Project.